Wondering about the home buying process?

 10. Be ready for last-minute requests on closing day

-A few days after you sign, your lender will get the signed loan documents back.
+A few days after you sign, your lender will get the completed loan documents back.

 Sometimes, the lender needs last-minute items on closing day.
-You may have missed a signature on the loan documents, or the lender may have discovered that it needs a new bank statement.
+You may have missed a signature on the loan documents, or the lender may have discovered it needs a new bank statement to finalize underwriting.

 These requests are pretty common.
 Just make sure you’re keeping an eye out for messages from your lender so you can respond as quickly as possible.